 Research shows that there are over 3 billion smartphone users globally– and that number only continues to increase.

-Building app on your own might have sounded like a pipedream a couple of years ago but so did building your own website.
-Now, custom web developement is a piece of cake with custom web development platforms such as Velo by Wix.
+Building an app on your own might have sounded like a pipedream a couple of years ago but so did building your own website.
+Now, custom web development is a piece of cake with custom web development platforms such as Velo by Wix.
 Fast, easy, cutting-edge.

 Let's go back to apps.
 When you factor in the number of users of other mobile devices — such as wearable technology or the over 1 billion tablet users globally — the value of a professional mobile app increases exponentially.

 But how can businesses learn how to develop an app that suits their business needs without breaking the bank, blowing their budget, or overhauling their entire revenue model?

 By following these guidelines, developers are able to stretch budgets, keep projects within their projected timelines, and ensure that the finished platform works properly and achieves the desired objective.